Residential Eating disorder Treatment in Beautiful Malaysia

 Treatment for Eating Disorders

-Research shows that experiences of trauma are common among adolescents with eating disorders.
-One study found that a majority (75%) of adolescents who entered residential treatment for eating disorders had experienced at least one type of childhood trauma, while 38% met the criteria for PTSD.
-Young people who live with PTSD alongside an eating disorder face additional challenges and tend to have more severe symptoms and higher rates of depression and anxiety.
+A majority of adolescents who enter residential treatment for eating disorders may have experienced at least one type of childhood trauma.
+Young people who live with co-occurring eating disorders and PTSD face additional challenges, such as more severe symptoms and higher rates of depression and anxiety.

-At The Wave Clinic, our programs are based upon a whole-person approach that treats a young person’s various mental health concerns at the same time.
 For the past six years, we’ve provided concurrent ED treatment and trauma treatment to young people living with eating disorders and experiences of trauma, helping them to heal and achieve lasting recovery.

 Laying the groundwork for a bright life after recovery